Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Less than 80 mm Hg diastolic pressure

 These numbers should be used as a guide only.
 A single elevated blood pressure measurement is not necessarily an indication of a problem.
-Your physician will want to see multiple blood pressure measurements over several days or weeks before making a diagnosis of hypertension (high blood pressure) and initiating treatment.
-A person who normally runs a lower-than-usual blood pressure may be considered hypertensive with lower blood pressure measurements than 140/90.
+Your health care provider will want to see multiple blood pressure measurements over several days or weeks before making a diagnosis of high blood pressure and starting treatment.
+If you normally run a lower-than-usual blood pressure, you may be diagnosed with high blood pressure with blood pressure measurements lower than 140/90.

 Nearly one-third of all Americans have high blood pressure, but it is particularly prevalent in:

 People who have diabetes, gout, or kidney disease

 African Americans (particularly those who live in the southeastern United States)

 People in their early to middle adult years; men in this age group have higher blood pressure more often than women in this age group